smoreno7/TryHackMe---Traffic-Analysis-Essentials/README.md

 <img width="476" height="371" alt="{F3E1C692-A268-4890-A941-F4F4E3F206D6}" src="https://github.com/user-attachments/assets/f8d3bc54-775b-4980-8ec1-5031facf7782" />

 ## Conclusions:
-This laboratory highlighted the importance of correlating traffic logs with IDS/IPS alerts to identify network threats.
+This simulator highlighted the importance of correlating traffic logs with IDS/IPS alerts to identify network threats.
 By detecting malicious activity on non-standard ports specifically 4444 for Metasploit, 7777 for C2 traffic and 2222 for SSH masquerading, we were able to isolate IP 10.10.99.62.
 Implementing these filters successfully mitigated the attack and led to capturing the first flag.
 This exercise proves that deep packet inspection and port analysis are vital for effective incident response and network defense.